-Each variety of coffee is roasted to its own profile to achieve the maximum flavor and aroma.
+At Roasters, each bean is roasted in-house to its own profile in order to achieve maximum flavor and aroma.

 In general, you can expect a coffee of Central or South America to have a smokier taste, with hints of chocolate, caramel, malt or sometimes a citrus touch.
 Coffees from Africa tend to taste a bit fruitier or winey.
 They are brighter in feel on the tongue.
 Indonesian coffees lean toward spicy tastes with more floral tones.
 They have a bit more exotic flavors.

-We purchase only Fair Trade Organic coffee beans.
-By doing so, we are engaging in a socially proactive economic practice.
+The majority of our beans are Fair Trade Organic.
+By purchasing these beans, we are engaging in a socially responsible economic practice.